veroBG/veroBG/README.md

  - 🤓 I am very good when I put my mind to it.
  - 📚 I like to learn by myself.

-on the other hand, this is a little bit of my professional profile, it is still in the process of being the best I have ever seen, but it is the fruit of my perseverance as a [student](https://www.linkedin.com/in/veronica-botero-garcia-a9b963246):
+on the other hand, this is a little bit of my professional [profile](https://www.linkedin.com/in/veronica-botero-garcia-a9b963246), it is still in the process of being the best I have ever seen, but it is the fruit of my perseverance as a student.